Crab Stuffed Salmon

 • Salt and Black Pepper: For seasoning the fish to enhance all the flavors.

-• Crab Meat: You can use whatever crab meat you like.
+• Crab Meat: I used lump crab meat, but you can use whatever crabmeat you like.
 Drain it well, and finely chop it.

 • Cream Cheese: Soften half a block of cream cheese, so that it’s easy to mix with the other stuffing ingredients.